 The quest for equality, social and political accomplishments is not luck as some in the media believe.
 It is preparation that met opportunity through hard work and dedication.
 Portia Simpson-Miller and women in general who have made this planet a better place cannot only be judged on few economic quantitative analyses.

 This election was bigger than she was.
-It is the centrality of women, and where women in the region go from here, the disadvantages of being a woman, inclusion, shared priorities, leadership, rights, and security.
+It is the centrality of women, and where women in the region go from here, the disadvantages of being a woman on these battle grounds, inclusion, shared priorities, leadership, rights, and security.

 A Brief History: March is Women’s History Month, which is celebrated in a few countries.
 It should remind society of how far they have come and the work that still lies ahead.
 Despite the missing parades on the islands and other places, women are inspiring generations to strive at becoming better regardless of one’s race, sex, orientation, or social-economic background.

-Portia Simpson-Miller is not the only first woman who has risen to power.
+Portia Simpson-Miller is not the only first woman who has risen to power, and she may also quietly studied these other leaders for her own strategies.
 For example, history tells us that Nefertiti ruled Egypt in 2570 BC.
 In 1920 – with the passage of the 19th Amendment to the US Constitution – American women were granted the right to vote.
 In 1966, the National organization for Women (NOW) was formed.